rkuma183/wilsonmar.github.io/_posts/2016-07-29-notifications.md

 There are several other instant messaging services available:
 Hipchat, Microsoft Skype, Snapchat, Facebook WhatsApp, Yahoo Messenger, etc.

+Let'st start with Slack, which is the darling in 2016.

 0. Get a Slack account at https://slack.com/